MicrosoftDocs/biztalk-docs/his/core/allocate2.md

  If you want to specify the partner LU with the **fqplu_name** parameter, fill this parameter with binary zeros.

  For a user or group using TPs, 5250 emulators, and/or APPC applications, the system administrator can assign default local and remote LUs.
 In this case, the field is left blank or null and the default LUs are accessed when the user or group member starts an APPC program.
-For more information on default LUs, see Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Help.
+For more information on default LUs, see Microsoft Host Integration Server Help.

  *mode_name*
  Supplied parameter.
 Specifies the name of a set of networking characteristics defined during configuration.